 - I've changed an exam detail, but I have already completed the request form.

-- How does Disability Service protect exam security?
+- How do you protect exam security?

 Exam accommodations are intended to “level the playing field.”
 When a disability could put a student at a disadvantage while writing an exam (compared to other students who don’t have a disability), exam accommodations are recommended.
 VIU recognizes the legal duty to provide reasonable accommodations to students with a documented disability.